 Other examples of pharmaceutical companies paying authors to write up favorable articles for their wares include:

 - Parke-Davis (acquired by Pfizer in 2004)—Neurontin.
 Parke-Davis contracted with a medical education communication company (MECC) to write articles in support of the drug to the tune of $13,000 to $18,000 per article.
-In turn, MECC paid $1,000 each to friendly physicians and pharmacists to sign off as authors of the articles, making the material
+In turn, MECC paid $1,000 each to friendly physicians and pharmacists to sign off as authors of the articles, making the material appear independent.

 Last year, Pfizer was found guilty of violating U.S. racketeering laws by illegally promoting off-label uses of Neurontin, and were fined more than $142 million in damages.